The complexity of approximating complex-valued Ising and Tutte partition functions: Ising with a field

 Since $\ZIsing{G}{\ybeta,z^r}\neq 0$, by Lemma~\ref{lem:lowerbound:field}, there exists a constant $C_{\ybeta,z^r}>1$ such that $|\ZIsing{G}{\ybeta,z^r}|>C_{\ybeta,z^r}^{-|E|}$.
 Since $|\alpha|$ is decreasing exponentially in $t$, by \eqref{eqn:nega:Z:estimate:norm>1}, we may pick an integer $t$ that is polynomial in $n$ (and sufficiently large with respect to~$ \cst'$) such that

 By the definition of $|Z|$ and again the triangle inequality we get

 This finishes the proof. \end{proof}

 We will show how to implement a real edge interaction in the next lemma.
 Unless the norm of the new interaction is $1$, the hardness holds due to the previous two lemmas.
-The failure cases are indeed tractable.
+The failure cases are indeed polynomial-time computable.

 \begin{lemma} Let $\cst>1$.
 Let $\ybeta$ and $z$ be two roots of unity such that $y\not\in\{1,-1,\I,-\I\}$ and $z\not\in\{1,-1\}$.
 Then \CNonzeroNIsing{\cst}{\ybeta,z} is \numP-hard. \end{lemma} \begin{proof} Let $\ybeta=e^{\I\theta}$ and $z=e^{\I\varphi}$ and $\theta,\varphi\in[0,2\pi)$.
 Then $\theta \not\in\{0,\pi/2,\pi,3\pi/2\}$ and $\varphi \not\in\{0,\pi\}$.